Operation Tannenbaum: Military preparations

 After the armistice with France, Hitler demanded to see plans for the invasion of Switzerland.
 Franz Halder, the head of the Oberkommando des Heeres (OKH), recalled: "I was constantly hearing of outbursts of Hitler's fury against Switzerland, which, given his mentality, might have led at any minute to military activities for the army."
 Captain Otto-Wilhelm Kurt von Menges in OKH submitted a draft plan for the invasion.
 Generaloberst Wilhelm Ritter von Leeb's Heeresgruppe 'C (HGr.
 C), led by Generalleutnant Wilhelm List and the 12th Army would conduct the attack.
 Leeb himself personally reconnoitered the terrain, studying the most promising invasion routes and paths of least resistance.
 Menges noted in his plan that Swiss resistance was unlikely and that a nonviolent Anschluss was the most likely result.
 With "the current political situation in Switzerland," he wrote, "it might accede to ultimatum demands in a peaceful manner, so that after a warlike border crossing a rapid transition to a peaceful invasion must be assured."

 The German plan continued to undergo revision until October, when the 12th Army submitted its fourth draft, now called Operation Tannenbaum.
 The original plan had called for 21 German divisions, but that figure was downsized to 11 by the OKH.
 Halder himself had studied the border areas, and concluded that the "Jura frontier offers no favorable base for an attack.
 Switzerland rises, in successive waves of forest-covered terrain across the axis of an attack.
 The crossing points on the river Doubs and the border are few; the Swiss frontier position is strong."
 He decided on an infantry feint in the Jura in order to draw out the Swiss Army and then cut it off in the rear, as had been done in France.
 With the 11 German divisions and roughly 15 more Italian divisions prepared to enter from the south, the Axis plans were to invade Switzerland with somewhere between 300,000 and 500,000 men.

 For reasons that are still uncertain, Hitler never ordered the invasion.
 One theory is that a neutral Switzerland would have been useful to hide Nazi gold and to serve as a refuge for war criminals in case of defeat.
 This may also explain Germany's continued recognition of Switzerland's neutrality.
 One simpler explanation is that there would have been little strategic gain in conquering Switzerland, while a drawn-out and costly alpine war might well have ensued.
+Another is that Nazi Germany was too preoccupied with other military matters.
 Although the Wehrmacht feigned moves against Switzerland in its offensives, it never attempted to invade.
 After D-Day, Operation Tannenbaum was put on hold.